13 Very Fun Relay Games

 Players: Medium to large groups

 Play on a smooth flat surface like a gym floor.
 Divide players into four teams.
 Place one bowling pin exactly in the center of a 30ft – 40ft circle.
 The other four pins will be placed evenly around the outside of the circle.
-One player from each team will be on the outside of the circle standing next to their bowling pin but slightly behind it.
+One player from each team will be on the outside of the circle, standing next to their bowling pin but slightly behind it.
 The player is given a FlingSock or beanbag to hold onto while they run.
-When signaled the players are to run around the outside of the circle in a clockwise direction.
-Once they make a complete circle they are to stand at their bowling pin, toss their bag so that it will slide across the floor in an attempt to knock down the bowling pin.
-If their bag misses they are to retrieve their bag and return to their throwing position and try again until someone knocks down the pin.
+When signaled, the players are to run around the outside of the circle in a clockwise direction.
+Once they make a complete circle, they are to stand at their bowling pin and toss their bag so that it will slide across the floor in an attempt to knock down the bowling pin.
+If their bag misses, they are to retrieve their bag, return to their throwing position, and try again until someone knocks down the pin.
 The team that knocks down the pin receives 5 points.
-The next players on each team will do the same until all players have had a chance to do the relay.
+The next players on each team will do the same until all players have had a chance to play the relay games.
 The team with the most points is the winner.

 Game #7: Big Foot